panisonic1996/Wine-Quality-Analysis/README.md

   *“WineStatistics is a wine tasting community, meant to describe modern wine by quantifying its subjective qualities (visual aspect, nose and palate) into comparable data indexes, so that the end result is a easy-to-read and 100% comparable wine rating system.
 Our goal is to provide you, the reader, with a flexible tool, that will allow you to compare wines side by side.
 For example, you will be able to compare a wine that you have tasted, to a wine you only intend to taste or buy”.*

-  Wines are evaluated according to the following indicators:
-   :wine_glass: color, aroma, flavor, sweetness, alcohol, acidity, tannin, balance, finish, aftertaste.
+  Wines are evaluated according to the following indicators: color, aroma, flavor, sweetness, alcohol, acidity, tannin, balance, finish, aftertaste.

   Wine rating has following structure:
   - 93 – 100 (great) - a wine that has all the traits to become legendary